vijeth8/TED-Talks-Topic-modeling-and-Classification/README.md

 Around 40% accuracy after manually labelling the topics and assigning the document to the topic with maximum weight

+# REPORT:

-# Base line performance : 30%
+# Base line accuracy : 30%

 # Accuracy on TFIDF :